dmorse/pscfpp/README.md

 ## Support

-Development of PSCF is currently supported by the National Science Foundation program for Cyberinfrastructure for Sustained Scientific Development (CSSI) under Grant No. 2103627.
+Development of PSCF has been supported by the National Science Foundation (NSF) program for Cyberinfrastructure for Sustained Scientific Development (CSSI) Grant No. 2103627, and by earlier NSF Division of Materials Research (DMR) grants DMR-1725272, DMR-1333669, and DMR-1310436.